williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/auth-overview/index.md

 Although OpenID Connect (OIDC) is built on top of OAuth 2.0, the specification uses slightly different terms for the roles in the flows:

-- The "OpenID Provider" (OP), which is the authorization server that issues the ID token.
-In this case Okta is the OpenID Provider.
+- The "OpenID provider", which is the authorization server that issues the ID token.
+In this case Okta is the OpenID provider.
-- The "End-User" whose information is contained in the ID token.
+- The "end-user" whose information is contained in the ID token.
-- The "Relying Party" (RP), which is the client application that requests the ID token from Okta.
+- The "relying party", which is the client application that requests the ID token from Okta.

 - The "ID token" is issued by the OpenID Provider and contains information about the End-User in the form of claims.
 - A "claim" is a piece of information about the End-User.